^

 Diagnosis of dilated cardiomyopathy

-Diagnosis of dilated cardiomyopathy is difficult, since the disease does not have specific criteria.
-The final diagnosis of dilated cardiomyopathy is established by the elimination of all diseases that can lead to increased heart cavities and circulatory insufficiency.
-The most important element of the clinical picture in patients with dilated cardiomyopathy is episodes of embolism, which often lead patients to death.
+Diagnosis of dilated cardiomyopathy is difficult, since the disease has no specific criteria.
+The final diagnosis of dilated cardiomyopathy is established by excluding all diseases that can lead to enlargement of the heart cavities and circulatory failure.
+The most important element of the clinical picture in patients with dilated cardiomyopathy is episodes of embolism, which very often lead to death of patients.

 The survey plan is as follows.

-- Instrumental studies (Echocardiography, ECG, Holter monitoring, chest radiography, ultrasound [ultrasound] of the abdominal organs and kidneys).
+• Instrumental studies (echocardiography, ECG, Holter monitoring, chest X-ray, ultrasound examination of the abdominal organs and kidneys).

 Diagnosis of dilated cardiomyopathy